lgrcyanny/CyannyLive/wp-content/plugins/cardoza-3d-tag-cloud/readme.txt

 None yet, if you have one post it at http://www.vinojcardoza.com/cardoza-3d-tagcloud/

 == Changelog ==

+= Version 2.3 =
+* A minor modification updated to hide the ul list on page load.

 = Version 2.2 =
 * Border color setup with the background color.